-This article will give you the best tips on investing in real estate in Kenya.
+This article will give you the best tips for investing in Kenya’s real estate.
 The real estate sector in Kenya has continued to grow.
 According to the Kenya National Bureau of Statistics (KNBS), the sector experience growth, for example, from 10.5% in 2000 to 13.8% in 2016.

 Have you ever wondered how some investors make enormous amounts of money in real estate and seemingly always get it right?
-They always follow some tips, which is why I made this article on investing in real estate in Kenya.
+They always follow some tips, so I made this article on investing in real estate in Kenya.
 To guide you when navigating this lucrative sector.

 A Guide to Investing in Real Estate

 The following are the key things to consider before investing in real estate in Kenya:

 One of the ways to earn from real estate in Kenya is renting out.
 It is much easier than buying and selling property, and you have a steady income monthly.
 This is one of the favorite strategies among many real estate investors in Kenya.

 After renting out the house, increasing the rent every year is straightforward to reflect inflation and keep pace with competitors in your area.
 You can always inquire from people already doing this if you are unsure about the value.

 Although there are some risks involved, buy-to-let provides a reliable source of revenue in the long term with careful planning.